uncharted-causemos/wm-docs/docs/get-started.md

 ![Define New Project page with fields for entering a name and description](img/get-started/project-create.png)

-This example shows how to create a `Climate Support` project that contains a single analysis.
+This example shows how to create a `Climate Support` project that has a single analysis.
 A project can, however, contain many analyses used to understand aspects of or scenarios related to the underlying system.

 <p class="procedure">To create a new project</p>